 Bond and Parcel Tax Measures.
 PCCD has been having two Bond Funds: Measure A and Measure E, and one Measure B Parcel Tax.
 While the $390 million Measure A bond passed on June 6, 2006 with one of the highest support rates for a community college bond measure in the state, in November 2018, northern Alameda County voters continued to trust and supported PCCD’s Mission by passing in Measure G - PCCD’s $800 million bond proposal.
 Voters also approved Measure E, extending the current $48 parcel tax to supplement funding for core academic programs at the Peralta Colleges.
 These Measures have been and will continue to assist PCCD in improving the quality of its academic and career education, renovating aging classrooms, building new science and technology labs and modernizing facilities that are decades old, all so that the Peralta Colleges can continue to provide a first-rate educational environment for the students in its service area.
 PCCD’s budget development activities will continue to take total cost of ownership into consideration.

-Base and Estimated Forecast
+Five-Year Estimated Forecast

 SCFF 2017/18 to 2021/22.
 Based upon SCFF published by the State Chancellor’s Office, PCCD made a multi-year projection of the SCFF revenue to be received from the State, as illustrated in Chart X below.
 These multi-year revenue projections may facilitate PCCD’s decision-making regarding how it could further accomplish its Mission through personnel management, strategic planning, budgeting obligated expenses, and maintaining positive cash flow, in order to improve efficiencies and accountability.